 ‘Lunch, Frank.
 Lunch!’
 I said, and he smiled.

-‘Do we have power yet?’ my human asked the hairy human who’d picked me up just before Franks vet carriage got home.
-‘I hate to ask this because I know it’s not really your department, but has the NBN been connected yet?
-I haven’t had a telephone or Internet access for more than a week.’
+‘Do we have power yet?’ my human asked the hairy human who’d picked me up.
+‘I hate to ask this, because I know it’s not really your department, but has the NBN been connected yet?
+I haven’t had telephone or Internet access for more than a week.’

-‘The power should be back on in thirty minutes or less,’ the hairy human who tried to take me away said.
+‘The power should be back on in thirty minutes,’ the hairy human said.
 ‘But as for the NBN, I’m sorry.
 You’re right, we just work here.
 No-one knows when it’ll get finished.
-We’ve laid the fibre, just coverin’ it back in, but it’s up to the—well it’s in God’s hands now.’
+We’ve laid the fiber, just coverin’ it back in, but it’s up to the—well it’s in God’s hands now.’

 ‘I understand only too well,’ my human said, and she sounded sad.
 ‘Thank you.’

-Then we went into the house and I knew she’d feel happier once she gave me food.
+My human shared a laugh with the human who led the incomings all day, then we went into the house.
+I knew she’d feel happier once she gave me food.

-‘Here we are my sweet boy,’ my human said, and instead of, and I shuddered—the usual chicken and gravy in my bowl, there was cool fresh red meat.
+‘Here we are my sweet boy,’ my human said and I shuddered.
+Instead of the usual chicken and gravy in my bowl, was cool fresh red meat.

 ‘I love you mamma,’ I meowed between bites and my nose rubbed against the cool wet meaty goodness.
-‘I’ve been a good boy.’
+‘I’m a good boy.’

 ‘Oh dear, it doesn’t look good for the mailman,’ I thought when I saw the news hounds still hadn’t found their humans.

-She tickled my tummy and picked me up.
-I climbed up over to her shoulder and sat while I cleaned myself, and as mamma clicked that evil, bad window open, I forgot all about the trip wires.
+She picked me up and tickled my tummy.
+I climbed up over to her shoulder and sat there while I cleaned myself.
+As mamma clicked that evil, bad window open, I forgot all about the trip wires.

 ‘I love you, mamma,’ I meowed and purred in her ear, kissed her cheek and she fed me treats.
-‘You must never leave me again, and I’ll not bring you an outside present for one week.’
+‘Never leave me again, and I’ll not bring you an outside present… for one week.’